Proximal Action Replacement for Behavior Cloning Actor-Critic in Offline Reinforcement Learning: Results

 \subsection{Ablation Study}

-To gain deeper insights into the effectiveness of PAR and understand the contribution of each component, we conducted a comprehensive ablation study.
-We systematically investigate two critical aspects: (1) the necessity of introducing new actions through the replacement mechanism; and (2) the hyperparameter settings.
+To gain deeper insights into the contribution of each component, we conducted the following ablation study: (1) Necessity of introducing new actions; (2) Necessity of GSOAW.
+Besides, sensitivity of temperature $\tau$ and computational complexity analyses are provided in Appendix \ref{Analysis_of_T} and Appendix \ref{Complexity}.

-\textbf{Necessity of New Actions}: To validate the necessity of introducing new actions through the replacement mechanism, we compare PAR with its variants without new actions.
-Specifically, we consider: (1) \textbf{Baseline}, the original TD3+BC without any modification; (2) \textbf{Filtering}, which retains only high-value actions from the dataset without replacement; (3) \textbf{PAR}, our full method that replaces low-value actions with high-value generated actions.
-Table~\ref{tab:necessity} shows that while Filtering improves over Baseline (78.7 vs. 75.3 average), PAR significantly outperforms both methods (83.2 average), demonstrating a substantial +4.5 point gain over Filtering.
-This gap highlights that simply selecting high-value actions from the dataset is insufficient; introducing new high-value actions generated by the learned policy is essential for breaking the performance ceiling.
-Notably, on challenging tasks like Hopper-M-R, PAR achieves 95.8 compared to Filtering's 76.5, underscoring the critical role of action replacement in expanding the exploration space beyond the dataset distribution.

-\textbf{Hyperparameters:} To determine appropriate hyperparameter settings for PAR, we conducted a grid search over the hyperparameter space.
-Specifically, we systematically search over three critical hyperparameters: the warm-up period $T_{\text{start}}$ (in epochs) with values $\{0, 500\}$, the minimum and maximum replacement ratios $[p_{\min}, p_{\max}]$ with combinations $\{[0, 0.3], [0, 0.5]\}$, and the stability threshold $\beta$ with values $\{1.1, 1.5\}$.
-Based on our experimental findings, we provide recommended hyperparameter settings in Appendix \ref{Hyperparameter_Setting} to facilitate the application of PAR across different domains and tasks.